-5. Reaffirms the urgency of securing substantive progress in multilateral nuclear disarmament negotiations;

-6. Recommends that additional efforts can and should be pursued to elaborate concrete effective legal measures, legal provisions and norms that will need to be concluded to attain and maintain a world without nuclear weapons, and reaffirms the importance of the NPT and the commitments made therein and further considers that the pursuit of any such measures, provisions and norms should complement and strengthen the nuclear disarmament and non-proliferation regime, including the three pillars of the NPT;

-7. Recommends also that States should consider implementing as appropriate the various measures, as suggested in the report of the Open-ended Working Group, that could contribute to taking forward multilateral nuclear disarmament negotiations, including but not limited to: transparency measures related to the risks associated with existing nuclear weapons; measures to reduce and eliminate the risk of accidental, mistaken, unauthorised or intentional nuclear weapon detonations; and additional measures to increase awareness and understanding of the complexity of and interrelationship between the wide range of humanitarian consequences that would result from any nuclear detonation; and other measures that could contribute to taking forward multilateral nuclear disarmament negotiations;

-8. Decides to convene a United Nations conference in 2017, to negotiate a legally-binding instrument to prohibit nuclear weapons, leading towards their total elimination;

-9. Encourages all Member States to participate in the conference;

-10. Decides that the conference shall convene in New York, under General Assembly rules of procedure unless otherwise agreed by the conference, from 27 to 31 March 2017 and from 15 June to 7 July 2017, with the participation and contribution of international organizations and civil society representatives;

-11. Decides also that the conference will hold a one-day organizational session in New York as soon as possible;

-12. Calls upon States participating in the conference to make their best endeavours to conclude as soon as possible a legally-binding instrument to prohibit nuclear weapons, leading towards their total elimination;

-13. Decides that the conference shall submit a report on its progress to the General Assembly at its seventy-second session, which will assess the progress made at the negotiations, and decide the way forward;

-14. Requests the Secretary-General to provide the support necessary to convene the conference and to transmit the report of the conference to the Conference on Disarmament and the Disarmament Commission and to the United Nations high-level international conference on nuclear disarmament as contained in paragraph 6 of resolution 68/32;

-15. Decides to include in the provisional agenda of its seventy-second session, under the item entitled "General and complete disarmament", the sub-item entitled "Taking forward multilateral nuclear disarmament negotiations".
+- 6. Recommends that additional efforts can and should be pursued to elaborate concrete effective legal measures, legal provisions and norms that will need to be concluded to attain and maintain a world without nuclear weapons, and reaffirms the importance of the NPT and the commitments made therein and further considers that the pursuit of any such measures, provisions and norms should complement and strengthen the nuclear disarmament and non-proliferation regime, including the three pillars of the NPT; - 7.
+Recommends also that States should consider implementing as appropriate the various measures, as suggested in the report of the Open-ended Working Group, that could contribute to taking forward multilateral nuclear disarmament negotiations, including but not limited to: transparency measures related to the risks associated with existing nuclear weapons; measures to reduce and eliminate the risk of accidental, mistaken, unauthorised or intentional nuclear weapon detonations; and additional measures to increase awareness and understanding of the complexity of and interrelationship between the wide range of humanitarian consequences that would result from any nuclear detonation; and other measures that could contribute to taking forward multilateral nuclear disarmament negotiations; - 8.
+Decides to convene a United Nations conference in 2017, to negotiate a legally-binding instrument to prohibit nuclear weapons, leading towards their total elimination; - 9.
+Encourages all Member States to participate in the conference; - 10.
+Decides that the conference shall convene in New York, under General Assembly rules of procedure unless otherwise agreed, for 20 working days in 2017, two sessions, with the participation and contribution of international organizations and civil society representatives; - 11.
+Decides also that the conference will hold a one-day organizational session in New York as soon as possible; - 12.
+Calls upon States participating in the conference to make their best endeavours to conclude as soon as possible a legally-binding instrument to prohibit nuclear weapons, leading towards their total elimination; - 13.
+Decides that the conference shall submit a report on its progress to the General Assembly at its seventy-second session, which will assess the progress made at the negotiations, and decide the way forward; - 14.
+Requests the Secretary-General to provide, within existing resources, the support necessary to convene the conference and to transmit the report of the conference to the Conference on Disarmament and the Disarmament Commission and to the United Nations high-level international conference on nuclear disarmament as contained in paragraph 6 of resolution 68/32; - 15.
+Decides to include in the provisional agenda of its seventy-second session, under the item entitled "General and complete disarmament", the sub-item entitled "Taking forward multilateral nuclear disarmament negotiations".